Grodondo/Finance_Investing_Website/README.md

 4. Push to the branch
 5. Create a Pull Request

-## Security Reporting

-If you discover a security vulnerability, please report it to security@example.com.
-Do not disclose security-related issues publicly.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+- FastAPI for the backend framework
+- React Router for frontend routing
+- TailwindCSS for styling
+- Yahoo Finance API for stock data
+- PostgreSQL for database
+- Docker for containerization